otto-schnurr/MetalMatrixMultiply-swift/README.md

 Metal Matrix Multiply
 =====================
-A matrix multiplication test using a Metal kernel function.
+A matrix multiplication test using Metal.

 ### Details
 Similar to Apple [sample code] but rebuilt in Swift for iOS 9 and OS X 10.11.